Make-School-Courses/SWE-2.1/README.md

 ## Course Description

 The Supervised Work Experience (SWE) is a paid or unpaid internship or full time work that happens either between or at the end of a student’s years in the Make School program.
-During Make School’s integrated program students master the theory and practices necessary to succeed in making contributions as software engineers to the world of technology.
+During Make School’s integrated program, students master the theory and practices necessary to succeed in making contributions as software engineers to the world of technology.
 The Make School program also prepares students to search for, apply, interview, and negotiate a job offer.

-Students may begin applying to SWE positions once they have secured a full-time internship or full time job at will last at least 12 weeks.
+Students may begin register for a SWE  once they have secured a full-time internship or full time job that lasts at least 12 weeks.

 Students work towards their SWE with their coach, and once accepted into their position, continue to work with their Make School advisor (either their coach a College instructor).
 Before the SWE begins, students and their advisor develop a personalized learning plan for the student to follow as they begin working.
 Students are in constant contact with their advisor, and every two weeks, they are required to send a written update on their learning and learning plan.
 Students are managed and supervised at their workplace according to the policies of their employer.